fitbenchmarking/fitbenchmarking/docs/source/users/BenchmarkProblems.rst

 .. warning::
     |MantidWarning|

-    This will also only work using the :ref:`Mantid Minimizers<MantidMinimizers>`.
+    This will also only work using the `Mantid Minimizers`.

 Muon Data (Mantid)
 ==================